shwetakatti98/Lip-Reading/README.md

 # Work Done
 1. Literature survey was completed for around 25 papers.
 Primary architectures that can be chosen for the detection were shortlisted.
-Also publicly available datasets for the same were chosen.
+2. Publicly available datasets for the project were chosen based on our literature survey.
-2.

 # Upcoming Targets
-1.
+1. To implement the models described in the papers that were reviewed.
+2. To compare the performance of each of the models by evaluating the Error Rate metrics on different levels, such as word, character, sentence, etc.